andriikushch/experiments-with-http-response-body/README.md

   -number int
         specify the number of requests to send (default 5) -type string
-        specify type of request to send:
-        close                   - send and close
+        specify the type of request to send: close                   - send and close
         read                    - send and read
         readandclose            - send, read and close
         nothing                 - send
-         (default "readandclose")
+        readbyte                - send and read one byte readbyteandclose        - send, read one byte and close (default "readandclose")
 ```